 Your Powerwall provides energy storage, improves your home’s self-sufficiency and provides economic benefits while keeping your energy clean at any hour of the day.
 The values at the top of the screen show Powerwall’s charging and discharging.
 When your Powerwall is charging, the graph displays negative values.
 When your Powerwall is discharging to power your home or exporting energy to the grid, the graph will display positive values.
 Powerwall data displays in green on graphs.

 The Charge Level graph shows your charge level and backup reserve percentage over time and always shows your current backup reserve.

 Solar is the source of your system’s clean, renewable energy and reduces your dependence on the grid.
 Use Energy Flow to see where your solar energy was sent.
 Destinations include your home, vehicle, Powerwall or the grid.
 Solar data displays as yellow on graphs.

 The grid data shows energy totals of imports and exports.
 Positive values on the graph show grid imports (or usage), while negative values on the graph show grid exports.
 Grid data displays as grey on graphs.

 Download My Data

-At the bottom of each energy graph screen, tap ‘Download My Data’ to export your system data in CSV format for further analysis.
+In the three dots menu in the top right of the graph screen, tap ‘Download My Data’ to export your system data in CSV format for further analysis.
 Data will be exported based on your current timescale (Day, Week, Month, Year or Lifetime) and selected time period (e.g., May, June, July, etc.).
 For systems with Powerwall installed, your charge level data is available at 15-minute intervals.